AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-xd-docs.md

 1. Click the **[!UICONTROL Document]** icon ![](assets/documents.png) in the navigation bar.

 1. Click **[!UICONTROL New File]** near the bottom of the plugin.
-1. Select the art board you wish to upload.
+1. Select the artboard you wish to upload.

    >[!TIP]
    >
-   >To select more than one art board, click and drag the mouse over the art boards you want.
+   >To select more than one artboard, click and drag the mouse over the artboards you want.
+1. (Optional) Type a comment in the **[!UICONTROL Updates]** area.
 1. Choose the **[!UICONTROL Asset Type]** from the drop-down menu:

    <table style="table-layout:auto">